School of Social and Behavioral Sciences

 Step One: Academic Preparation

-You must complete one of our NCATE-approved programs of study in education, including an acceptable academic major, the required pedagogical coursework, student teaching placements, and a conferred degree upon graduation.
+You must complete one of our NYSED-approved programs of study in education, including an acceptable academic major, the required pedagogical coursework, student teaching placements, and a conferred degree upon graduation.

 Step Two: Fingerprinting